duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

-# DuckDuckHack: You can create a better search experience for everyone!
+# DuckDuckHack: Create Instant Answers for a Better Search Experience

 At DuckDuckGo, our users believe in more answers with fewer clicks.
 Why show a page full of links, when you can show an instant answer?!